 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

-This year we are celebrating the 25th Anniversary of ISPG and WCPG, and the members who have dedicated their time and resources to promote education in psychiatric genetics.
-Please join us at the 2017 WCPG to celebrate this milestone and continue to work together to advance our mission.
+This year we are celebrated the 25th Anniversary of ISPG and WCPG, and the members who have dedicated their time and resources to promote education in psychiatric genetics.
+Thank you for joining us at the 2017 WCPG to celebrate this milestone and continue to work together to advance our mission.

 Congratulatory Notes from Past ISPG Honorific Award Winners & Members

 Click here to see the full list of congratulatory notes.

 University of California, San Diego